 Denver's new e-permit system allows licensed contractors to apply for certain permits online (receiving the permit by email within minutes), schedule inspections and check status.

-All users can search permit records and pay plan review or permit fees.
+All users can search permit records, check plan review status, and pay plan review or permit fees.

 Contractors: Help protect your online account by making sure you have a valid email on file with Contractor Licensing.